Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: Discussion

+HDC/VSA was originally proposed in cognitive neuroscience as models for symbolic reasoning with distributed representations.
+More recently, it has been shown that HDC/VSA can formulate sub-symbolic computations, for example, in machine learning tasks.

+Here we proposed that HDC/VSA provides a computing framework within the algorithmic level of Marr's framework~\cite{MarrVision1982} for linking abstract computation and emerging hardware levels.
+The algorithmic formalism of HDC/VSA (with few exceptions) is the same for all of its variants.
+Thus, HDC/VSA enables a model-independent formulation of computational primitives.
+At the same time, HDC/VSA also provides a seamless interface between algorithms and hardware.
+In Section~\ref{sect:frameworks}, we illustrated how different HDC/VSA models can connect to specific types of emerging hardware.
+Moreover, in Section~\ref{sect:comp:super} we demonstrated how HDC/VSA can be used for computing in superposition.
+This feature extends HDC/VSA beyond the conventional computing architectures, and we foresee that together with algorithms that leverage computing in superposition, such as resonator networks~\cite{ResPart1, ResPart2} (Section~\ref{sec:resonator:network}), it will pave the way to efficient solutions of non-trivial combinatorial search problems (see examples in~\cite{FradyDisentangling2018,RennerUnderstanding2022}).

+Another interesting aspect of computing with hypervectors is that it occupies a realm between digital and analog computing.
+After each computation step in a digital computer, all vector components are pulled to one of the possible digital states (bits).
+This individual discretization of each component avoids error accumulation.
+Conversely, an analog computer is supposed to implement an analog dynamical system to predict its future states.
+Any deviation between the dynamical system to be analyzed and its computer implementation (e.g., noise) leads to uncontrollable error accumulation in analog computers.
+HDC/VSA operations leverage analog operations on vectors without discretization.
+However, discretization takes place on the entire vector level, when a resultant hypervector is matched with the entries in the item memory.
+Thus, HDC/VSA can leverage (potentially very) noisy dynamics in the high-dimensional state space of emerging hardware, while still protecting against error accumulation.

-Despite all these promising results, the practicability of the VSA computing framework for nanoscale computing hardware is yet to be quantified.
+Despite all the above promising aspects, the practicability of the HDC/VSA computing framework for emerging computing hardware is yet to be thoroughly quantified.
 An important future direction is to develop a systematic methodology to quantitatively measure and compare side-by-side the efficiency of different computing frameworks on a concrete hardware.
-In this article we concentrated on the question how VSA enables the construction of varied algorithmic primitives and, therefore, could be a possible candidate framework in such a comparison.
+In this article, we concentrated on the question how HDC/VSA enables the construction of varied algorithmic primitives and, therefore, could be a possible candidate framework in such a comparison.